What is Condensation

 If you have a heating system, such as underfloor heating, but are afraid to use it because you’ve been told it is expensive to run, please contact the Energy Efficiency Advice Centre (EEAC)* for an advice guide on how to control your system.
 You may find that it costs less to run than you expect or have experienced in the past.

 If you don’t have heating in every room, keep the internal doors of unheated rooms open to allow heat into them.
 To add extra heat to a room without any form of installed heating, it is better to use electric heaters, for example, oil-filled radiators or panel heaters, on a low setting.
-Remember you should not use portable bottled gas heaters in homes suffering from condensation as they give out copious amounts of moisture whilst in use.
+Remember you should not use portable bottled gas heaters in homes suffering from condensation.
+These give out copious amounts of moisture whilst in use.
 Contrary to popular belief, it is actually cheaper to heat a room with on-peak electricity than by using bottled gas heaters.

 Be careful not to ‘over-ventilate’ your home when it is cold, as it will cause the temperature inside to drop and make condensation more likely.
 It will also increase your heating costs.
 If you think that the heating or heaters installed in your home are insufficient to give enough heat to combat condensation, please contact your landlord to enquire about the possibility of an improvement to your heating.